May 24: New London Men First to Steam Across the Atlantic.

 Thanks to Connecticut inventor and innovator George Coy, the city of New Haven can lay claim to a number of “firsts” related to the early development of the telephone.
 Within two years after Alexander Graham Bell first patented the revolutionary communication device, Coy and his company had implemented a number of innovations — like…

-February 7: Electric Boat: 100+Years, Hundreds of Submarines
+February 7: Electric Boat Begins a Century-Plus Tradition of Building Submarines

 For over 100 years, Electric Boat has been the primary producer of submarines for the United States and allied countries around the world.
 From its headquarters and shipyard in Groton, Connecticut, and auxiliary shipyards located in Quonset, RI and Newport News, VA, the company has designed and built dozens of technologically-advanced undersea vessels, beginning…